santo0/word_cloud_from_hashtag/README.md

 NLTK:
 Resource stopwords not found.
 Please use the NLTK Downloader to obtain the resource:
-    import nltk
++import nltk
 + nltk.download('stopwords')
 + nltk.download('punkt')